 - Maintain a healthy weight.
 If you're overweight, losing weight may ease your symptoms.
 Heavier people are also at greater risk of stress urinary incontinence, which may improve with weight loss.

-- Don't restrict fluid.
+- Drink adequate amounts of fluid.
 Ask your doctor how much fluid you need daily.
-If you don't drink enough, your urine becomes concentrated and can irritate the lining of your bladder.
+Drinking too much fluid can worsen your symptoms, but not drinking enough can make your urine become concentrated and can irritate the lining of your bladder.
 This increases the urge to urinate.

 - Limit foods and drinks that might irritate your bladder.
-Substances that may irritate the bladder include: caffeine, alcohol, apples, carbonated drinks, chocolate, citrus juice and fruit, chocolate, corn syrup, cranberries, spicy foods, honey, milk, sugar, artificial sweeteners, tea, tomatoes, and vinegar.
+Some foods and drinks that may irritate the bladder include caffeine, alcohol, tea, carbonated drinks, citrus juice and fruit, chocolate, spicy foods, and tomatoes.
 If any of these worsen your symptoms, it might be wise to avoid them.

-- Acupuncture.
+Research has suggested that acupuncture might help ease the symptoms of overactive bladder.
 Acupuncture practitioners treat you using extremely thin, disposable needles.
-Research has suggested that acupuncture might help ease the symptoms of overactive bladder.

 Complementary treatments may not be covered by insurance, so check with your insurance company first.